aedessler/PriceRenewableScatter/README.md

 The project employs multiple analytical approaches:

 1. **Correlation Analysis**: Direct correlation between renewable energy penetration and wholesale electricity prices
-2. **Regression Modeling**: Multiple regression analysis incorporating natural gas prices as a control variable
+2. **Regression Modeling**: Linear regression analysis focusing on natural gas prices as the primary driver of electricity costs
 3. **Price Component Analysis**: Breakdown of electricity prices into constituent components (generation, network, taxes)
 4. **Comparative Analysis**: Cross-country and cross-regional comparisons

 The European analysis uses country-level aggregated data, while the US RTO analysis uses high-resolution hourly data with load-weighted price calculations for more accurate market representation.
-The regression analysis helps isolate the impact of renewable energy on prices by controlling for natural gas price fluctuations, which are a major driver of electricity costs in gas-fired power generation.
+The regression analysis quantifies the relationship between natural gas prices and electricity costs, demonstrating how gas price fluctuations are a major driver of electricity prices in European markets due to the significant role of gas-fired power generation in setting marginal costs.